26 Leadership Characteristics To Effectively Manage Teams

 11. Emotional intelligence

 Allow employees to be creative.
-Empower your people and show that you appreciate and respect their work and contributions.
+Empower employees and show that you appreciate and respect their work and contributions.
 Create an environment in which your employees feel excited to try new procedures or practices.

-Leaders should show sincerity in their commitment to their organization, employees and product.
-Your employees will respect you more if you are sincere in your communication with them as well as with other stakeholders.
+Leaders show sincerity in their commitment to their organization, employees and product.
+Your employees respect you more if you are sincere in your communication with them, as well as with other stakeholders.
 Try to follow through on your commitments and only make promises you intend to keep.

 Fostering a creative atmosphere is a great way to face challenges.
-Leaders should demonstrate creativity themselves as well as facilitate creative problem-solving for their employees.
+Leaders demonstrate creativity themselves as well as facilitate creative problem-solving for their employees.
 They might accomplish this goal by providing training activities and rewarding innovation.

 Trust between an organization's leaders and its employees is vital.
 The leaders must trust the employees to do their work effectively, and the employees must trust the leadership to make good decisions for the organization as a whole.
 Be honest and transparent with your employees so you can expect the same in return.

 Transparency promotes an organizational culture of strong ethics and understanding.
-Employees appreciate understanding why top-level decisions are made and can work more effectively with all information.
+Employees appreciate understanding why executives make top-level decisions and can work more effectively with all information.
 Whenever possible, communicate organizational changes to everyone in the company.

-Delegation, creativity and empowerment will lead to a strong work product, but these strategies take time to develop.
+Delegation, creativity and empowerment lead to a strong work product, but these strategies take time to develop.
 Be patient as you give your employees room to work and grow.
-Demonstrating patience will allow your employees to experiment and create successful new practices and procedures.
+Demonstrating patience allows your employees to experiment and create successful new practices and procedures.

-Leaders should oversee long-term goals and expectations.
+Leaders oversee long-term goals and expectations.
 Delegate short-term goals and assessments to others within the organization and focus on reaching the larger long-term goals.
 Adopting both of these perspectives make it easier for the organization to fulfill its designated mission.

 Solving problems is arguably the most important job a leader has.
 Be creative and decisive when solving a problem.
 Look to your employees and colleagues for ideas.